nafsuuddini08/nafsuuddini08.github.io/_posts/2021-12-04-htb-pikaboo.md

 <img src = "/assets/images/img-pikaboo/captura28.png">
 </p>

-Y podemos observar que podemos ver los logs del servico ftp que corre en el puerto 21.
+And we can see that we can view the logs of the ftp service running on port 21.

 <p align = "center">
 <img src = "/assets/images/img-pikaboo/captura29.png">